 Summer Federal Work Study

 Students are responsible to their supervisors for punctual, regular, and efficient performance of job duties.
-Supervisors must be notified in advance of any absence.
+Supervisors must be notified in advance of any time off or absence.

-You cannot hold more than one Federal Work Study job at a time.
+You may hold more than one Federal Work Study job at a time.
+You will need to complete a new Job Permit Card for each position.
+Please contact the Federal Work Study Office before attempting to find a second position.
 Also, no student can hold a Federal Work Study job and a non-Federal Work Study job within the University at the same time.